Mouly22/100DaysofCODE/Day 24/Dictionary.md

-A​ ​dictionary is an unordered collection that consists of ​key-value​ pairs.
+A dictionary is an unordered collection that consists of ​key-value​ pairs.
 Dictionaries are bounded by curly braces and have a list of ​key: value ​pairs which are separated by comma (,)

 ```
 dict1 = {}